How to Pick the Best Hay to Feed Goats

 The process of cutting, raking, drying, and then baling hay is important to know so you better understand which questions to ask before purchasing hay for your goats.

 Hay is first cut (mowed) down and then raked into rows.
 You may have driven by a pasture of neat rows of cut green grass before.
 These rows are usually cut in the early morning to allow the dew to help hold the leaves of the hay intact with the stems.
-The cut hay is then left out to dry usually just that day or a second if needed.
-It is crucial that excess moisture is removed from the hay to ensure it’s nutritional integrity.

-Once the hay has been dried then the baling process can begin.
+Once the hay has been dried, then the baling process can begin.
 Usually, machines, called balers, will do the baling.
-They will gather up the hay, bundle it together, tie it with string also known as baling twine and finally toss it into a hay trailer or back onto the grass to be gathered up later.
+They will gather up the hay, bundle it together, tie it with string, also known as baling twine, and finally toss it into a hay trailer or back onto the grass to be gathered up later.

 goat hay going into the barn

 SLCG PRO TIP: Hay must be kept out of the rain to deter spoiling of the hay bale.
-Moldy hay can not only make your goats sick but even, in some cases, kill so being sure your bales are stored correctly is a crucial part of a healthy herd.
+Moldy hay can not only make your goats sick but even, in some cases, kill, so being sure your bales are stored correctly is a crucial part of a healthy herd.

 READ: THE BEST HAY FEEDERS OPTIONS FOR GOATS